RafalKucharskiPK/query_PT/README.md

 > This python library uses OpenTripPlanner to query single or multiple trips (origin, destination, departure time) for their detailed PT connection.
 >
-> It was succesfully applied to query 3 million trips from 6 cities in the research project.
+> It was succesfully applied to query 3 million trips from 6 different cities in one of our research projects.
 ---

 ![vis](data/vis.png)